Removing Reflections from RAW Photos: Geometric reflection synthesis

 Defocused images are simulated by sampling diameters $\delta$ (mm) for the circle of confusion.
 The focal length $f$ (mm) and aperture $N$ (dimensionless) are sampled according to their physical ranges in mobile cameras.
 The object and focus depths $d_o$ and $d_f$ (feet) are sampled \mb{d \sim \mathcal{U}(d_{\min}, d_{\max})}, in the plausible and finite range of scene depths to which $\delta$ is sensitive.
 The diameter $\delta$ (mm) is converted to a percentage of the sensor height, $\delta_p$ (the minimum sensor dimension).
 Reflections \mb{r = R(j)} are blurred by convolving them with a circular defocus kernel with pixel diameter $h\delta_p$, where $h$ is the minimum dimension of the image $j$ in pixels.
 We maintain this physical calibration when images are cropped into halves to simulate contextual views (\cref{sec:contextual_photo} and \Cref{sec:supp:contextual_photo}).

 Our physically based sampling procedure simulates reflections with a realistic amount of defocus blur for consumer photography.
 An example of a strongly blurred reflection is shown in \cref{fig:dataset_geometric}.
 We however find that reflections are typically sharp, as Lei~\cite{lei2021b} also notes.
+Typical defocus blurs are shown in \cref{fig:supp:dataset_overview}; strong blurs are shown in examples $22$ and $23$.